 Business Outlook

-2022 is expected to be another challenging year due to the evolving pandemic situation, continued pressures arising from increased cost pressure, local regulatory and economic environment; greater requirement for plant maintenance and increased repayment profile.
-The Company will continue to focus on better cost management, financial and cash management; improving productivity and efficiency in order to maximise Shareholders' return.
+2023 is expected to be another challenging year due to the continued pressures from rising global inflation, tightening financial conditions and greater requirement for plant maintenance.
+The Company will continue to focus on cost management, improving productivity and efficiency.